Reflecting on Church #44: Welcoming Visitors as You Would Embrace Longtime Friends

 We revisited this church, which we attended some fifteen years ago.
 Though many of the people we knew then had scattered to other churches or just dropped out, a good number remained.

-Before and after the service, we didn’t put forth any effort to talk with anyone; we didn’t have to.
+Before and after the service, we didn’t put forth any effort to talk with anyone.
+We didn’t have to.
 People came to us in droves.
+They came to embrace us as longtime friends.
 We enjoyed their celebration of our presence, even though they came close to overwhelming us.

 Although some churches embraced us well as visitors, none came close to the welcome this church gave us as longtime friends.
 This gives me pause.

 Do I give visitors the same attention and enthusiasm as I give to my friends?
 I don’t, but I should.